[WordPress] How to display a site displayed in a subdirectory on the top page

 *We will introduce two ways, so please use the method you prefer

-If you change it from the admin screen
+If you are making changes from the admin panel,

-, be sure to delete the (/jp) from the site address (URL) before saving.
+*be sure to remove (/jp) from the site address (URL) before saving.

-*WP_SITEURL corresponds to the WordPress address (URL), so if you specify it, you will not be able to access the admin screen, and problems such as a blank screen will occur, so please be careful.
+* *WP_SITEURL corresponds to the WordPress address (URL), so if you specify this, you will not be able to access the administration screen and problems such as a blank screen will occur, so please be careful.*

 vi /var/www/html/jp/wp-config.php define( 'WP_HOME', 'https://{domain}' );